thisiselliot/thisiselliot/README.md

 Formerly a fine dining professional, I recently graduated from Flatiron School's data science program, where I concentrated on neural networks and natural language processing.
 I am interested in using deep learning and machine understanding to analyze textual and visual culture.

-## Projects I'm currently working on: :telescope:
+## Projects I am currently working on: :telescope:
 :100: [**Helping-Product-Reviews**](https://github.com/thisiselliot/HelpingProductReviews)
 Predict product review helpfulness by applying machine learning methods to lexical, syntactic, structural, and contextual features.